JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 Three.js itself is bundled with this project, until I figure out a better solution!

+## Webview debugging

+Please note, I am using my own fork of Webview (see `./deps.ts`) in which I enabled dubugging on the console.
+Otherwise the current version of the pakage disables it by default (it's harcoded).
+I will change back if they enable it :D

 ## Further improvements

 The original intent is to have a Three.js bundle built on Deno.
 Which is can be